coderofsalvation/R.cluster/README.md

 # Background

-I was wondering how to get an serverless R 'farm' up and running, using popular services.
+I was wondering how to get a serverless R 'farm' up and running, using popular services.
 With little modifications it'll work with other docker-compatible CI services too (__gitlab__, __jenkins__ e.g.).
 This will give us the following for free: